 Pablove Shutterbugs is offered throughout the year in Los Angeles and in sites across the country.
 All programs, including materials and equipment, are provided at no cost to families.
 Programs in each city culminate with a public gallery show.

 Los Angeles 8-Week Program

 Come join us in our hometown!
 The Pablove Shutterbugs 8-Week Program is an outpatient mentorship program in photography that takes place over eight Saturdays.
-During the 8-Week course, students ages 6-18 are paired with a professional photography mentor that works with them one-on-one at their home and also attend group classes with other students in a classroom setting.
-The program consists of four (4) one-hour individual classes that take place on Saturdays at the student’s home, one group field trip excursion, and three (3) two-hour group classes that will take place at the Getty Center in Los Angeles, CA. The group classes are taught by experienced teaching artists and special guests.
+During the course, students ages 6-18 are paired with a professional photography mentor that works with them one-on-one at their home and during group classes with other students at The Getty Center.
+Students and their families also have the opportunity to partake in a field trip group class to The Wallis Annenberg Center for the Performing Arts.
+Group classes are led by experienced teaching artists and special guests.
 Each week, students learn a new lesson in photography concepts and technique.
 This program is supported in part by an award from the National Endowment for the Arts.

-If you’d like to volunteer with Pablove Shutterbugs, please join our Volunteer List at pablove.org/volunteer.
+If you would like to volunteer with Pablove Shutterbugs, please join our Volunteer List at pablove.org/volunteer.